Trading Bitcoin Cryptocurrency CFDs – Ultimate Guide 2020

 By setting a threshold before your stop loss level is also a good way to control risk.
 If the price close below or above this level (depending on the trade direction), we should consider exiting the trade and cut our loss before it hits the stop loss level.

-A step-by-step guide on how to trade Crypto CFDs on the BTCC.com
+A step-by-step guide on how to trade Crypto CFDs at BTCC

-Trading cryptocurrency CFDs on the BTCC crypto exchange can be done in 5 steps.
+Trading cryptocurrency CFDs at BTCC crypto exchange can be done in 5 steps.

 - Sign up for a trading account at BTCC